last authored: Oct 2009, Dave LaPierre

 Celiac disease, or 'gluten-sensitive enteropathy', is an allergy to the protein gluten found in wheat, barley, rye, and other grains.

-It has an incidence of 1:80-300 in children.
+It has an incidence of 1:80-140 in children of European descent.
 It usually presents at 6-18 months as wheat is introduced into the diet, but can occur at any age.

 Celiac disease tends to be diagnosed by gastroenterologists.